mectx02/msi-ml/README.md

 ## Installation
-Just call `make`, then `make install`.
+Just call `make`, then `sudo make install`.
 It's literally that simple (as long as you have the appropriate pre-requisites installed for this to work.

 ## Usage